GluuFederation/flex/admin-ui/docs/config-api.md

 })
 ```

-**Keep query params and `select` stable.** React Query hashes a query key structurally, not
-by identity: `hashKey` serialises it with plain-object keys sorted, so params rebuilt inline
-on every render still hash to the same key.
-Equal params do not open a second cache entry and
-do not refetch.
-What identity costs you is repeated work per render. `select` is memoized
-against its own function identity, so a callback declared inline re-runs the transform every
-time a result is computed, even when the data has not changed.
-Memoize the params, memoize any
-`select` callback, and reuse a shared constant for the empty fallback so downstream `useMemo`
-dependencies stay stable:
+This includes another feature's queries when the mutation changes its data.
+The Scopes pages show the clients linked to each scope, so creating, updating or deleting an OIDC client also calls `invalidateScopeQueries(queryClient)` from the Scopes feature.
+Scope data stays fresh for five minutes (`SCOPE_CACHE_CONFIG`), so without that call the Scopes pages could show old client links for up to five minutes after a client change.

+**Keep query params and `select` stable.** React Query hashes a query key structurally, not by identity: `hashKey` serialises it with plain-object keys sorted, so params rebuilt inline on every render still hash to the same key.
+Equal params do not open a second cache entry and do not refetch.
+What identity costs you is repeated work per render. `select` is memoized against its own function identity, so a callback declared inline re-runs the transform every time a result is computed, even when the data has not changed.
+Memoize the params, memoize any `select` callback, and reuse a shared constant for the empty fallback so downstream `useMemo` dependencies stay stable:

 ```ts
 const params = useMemo(() => buildStatParams(rangeStart, rangeEnd), [rangeStart, rangeEnd])